ulisesantana/ts-boilerplate/README.md

 - ️`"test:watch"`: Run all test in `src` and keep watching for file changes.
 - ️`"test:watch:ui"`: Same as `"test:watch"`, but run a web server for checking test results on a browser.

 The idea is to use mostly the scripts starting with `test`.
-You can use the `lint` scripts or lets your IDE uses the `.eslintrc.json` config.
+You can use the `lint` scripts or let your IDE use the `.eslintrc.json` config.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>